pgxcentre/genipe/docs/index.rst

 About
 ------

-This project was initiated at the
+This project was conducted at the
 `Beaulieu-Saucier Pharmacogenomics Centre <http://www.pharmacogenomics.ca>`_ of the `Montreal Heart Institute <https://www.icm-mhi.org>`_.
-The aim was to speed up (and automatize) the imputation process for the whole genome and facilitate its analysis.
+The aim was to speed up (and automatize) the imputation process of the whole genome and facilitate downstream data analysis.

 .. image:: _static/logo_pgx.png
    :width: 350px